-The terrace surrounded by cypress trees, where David looks upon the Engineer's city, was inspired by the series of paintings depicting the "Isle of the Dead" by 19th-century artist Arnold Böcklin.
-This was also a nod to "Alien" creator H.R.
+The terrace surrounded by cypress trees, where David looks upon the Engineers' city, was inspired by the series of paintings depicting the "Isle of the Dead" by 19th-century artist Arnold Böcklin.
+This was also a nod to Alien (1979) creator H.R.
 Giger, who had crafted his interpretation of the same paintings in his trademark bio-mechanical style, as a tribute to fellow Swiss Böcklin.